magomimmo/modern-cljs/doc/tutorial-09.md

 which appends a `div` node to the end of the `body` node.
-It uses `xpath` to select a single parent (i.e. `body`) and a `string` to represent a single `div` fragment to be added to the parent.
+It uses `xpath` to select a single parent (i.e. `body`) and a `string` to represent a single `div` child to be added to the parent.

 I don't know about you, but I don't feel to be at home with `xpath` and I limit myself to use it just where CSS selector will fail